Use CasesTHOR is a very flexible tool that can be used in many different ways. The following sections will explain the most frequent use cases.

 Environment Triage Sweep

 The most common use case is the network-wide triage sweep.
-In practise you’ll receive “Indicators of Compromise” from a threat report or forensic analysis and would like to check all systems in your network for these indicators. (we explained in a previous blog post, why our IOC scanning is different and much more intense than that of other solutions)
+In practice you’ll receive “Indicators of Compromise” from a threat report or forensic analysis and would like to check all systems in your network for these indicators. (we explained in a previous blog post, why our IOC scanning is different and much more intense than that of other solutions)

 The environment sweep can be scheduled with your system management software (e.g. SCCM), via Scheduled Tasks deployed via GPO or any other remote administration software that allows the execution of a program of a remote host.